SpenceKonde/megaTinyCore/README.md

 With the minimum sampling length, analogRead() speed would be approximately doubled from it's already-faster value.

 **Note:** The 3217,1617,3216,1616, and 1614 have a second ADC, ADC1.
 On the 20 and 24-pin parts, these could be used to provide analogRead() on additional pins (it can also read from DAC2).
 Currently, there are no plans to implement this in the core due to the large number of currently available pins.
-Instead, it is recommended that users who wish to "take over" and ADC to use the advanced features available on the megaavr parts choose ADC1 for this purpose.
+Instead, it is recommended that users who wish to "take over" and ADC to use it's more advanced functionality choose ADC1 for this purpose.
+In the future, examples showing use of ADC1 in this way may be published.

 ### DAC Support
 The 1-series parts have an 8-bit DAC which can generate a real analog voltage (note that this provides very low current and can only be used as a voltage reference, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (which cannot be VCC, unfortunately).
 In 2.0.0 and later, set the DAC reference voltage via the DACReference() function - pass it one of the INTERNAL reference options listed under the ADC section above.
 In versions prior to 2.0.0, select the DAC VREF voltage from the Tools -> DAC Voltage Reference submenu.
 This voltage must be lower than Vcc to get the correct voltages.
 Call analogWrite() on the DAC pin to set the voltage to be output by the DAC.
 To turn off the DAC output, call digitalWrite() on that pin.